-For centuries men, just like women, have put aside personal joys and satisfaction, in order to work and provide for the family.
-In the UK at this time, suicide is the biggest killer of men under the age of 45.
+For centuries men, just like women, have put aside personal joys and satisfaction, in order to work, and provide for the family.
+In the UK at this time, suicide is the biggest killer of men under the age of forty five.
 Women are more likely to suffer from a mental health disorder, but men are more likely to die from it.
 This may be because there is no framework for men to talk about their worries and depression.
-For generations men have been told: “Don’t feel...Don’t talk.
-Don’t grieve.
-Don’t get angry.
-Don’t rock the boat.
-Don’t trust other men.
-Don’t put passion before bill paying.
+For generations, men have been told: “Don”t feel...Don”t talk.
+Don”t grieve.
+Don”t get angry.
+Don”t rock the boat.
+Don”t trust other men.
+Don”t put passion before bill paying.
 Follow the crowd, not your bliss.”

-If conditions are put on life, if any free time we have is eaten away by worry and work, then the desire and excitement for life wanes.
+If conditions are put on life, if any free time we have, is eaten away by worry and work, then the desire and excitement for life wanes.
 Depression enters, and the life force is blunted.
-This is what a shaman would call the loss of one’s soul.
-For “traditional people, soul loss, was, without doubt, the most dangerous condition a human being could face.”
+This is what a shaman would call the loss of one”s soul.
+For “traditional people, soul-loss was, without doubt, the most dangerous condition a human being could face.”

 When we are weighed down by depression, all of life looks dead.
-Yet it is here that a “sense of value, worth, safety, joy, contentment, belongingness, and happiness” all things which are feminine in nature, must be recognised as integral for everyone.
+Yet, it is here that a: “sense of value, worth, safety, joy, contentment, belongingness, and happiness” - all things which are feminine in nature, must be recognised as integral for everyone.

-Despite this, just saying “why don’t you talk about it” often doesn’t help.
+Despite this, just saying: “why don”t you talk about it” often doesn”t help.
 As many men have said, what they really need is to spend time with other men.
-This would indeed be a great opportunity to reclaim the true meaning of friendship.
-For in our world “men cannot claim their identity via the culture because they are obliged to find other un-initiated males as their role models, or succumb to the empty values of a materialistic society…there is a deep hunger for a father figure.”
+This would, indeed, be a great opportunity to reclaim the true meaning of friendship.
+For, in our world: “men cannot claim their identity via the culture, because they are obliged to find other un-initiated males as their role models, or succumb to the empty values of a materialistic society…there is a deep hunger for a father figure.”

-Carl Jung wrote about this, that how “the afternoon of human life must also have a significance of its own, and cannot be merely a pitiful appendage to life’s morning.
+Carl Jung wrote about this, that how: “the afternoon of human life must also have a significance of its own, and cannot be merely a pitiful appendage to life”s morning.
 The significance of the morning undoubtedly lies in the development of the individual, our entrenchment in the outer world…[but] whoever carries over into the afternoon the law of the morning, or the natural aim, must pay for it with damage to his soul, just as surely as a growing youth who tries to carry over his childish egoism into adult life must pay for this mistake with social failure.”
 I also feel that each half of life has two sides to it.
 The first half is spent learning about things, with the second bringing realisation and enjoyment of ones labours.

 This is relevant for everyone, and it pervades most of life and culture.
-Those who retire find that they are no longer honoured as elders in society, but are made to feel useless because they no longer work.
-This is of course, not true, however, because so many sacrifice their time and health in the pursuit of money, or indeed as it is becoming now, the daily strain to keep a roof over one’s head, people are exhausted when they finally retire.
+Those who retire, find that they are no longer honoured as elders in society, but are made to feel useless, because they no longer work.
+This is, of course, not true, however, because so many sacrifice their time and health in the pursuit of money, or indeed as it is becoming now, the daily strain to keep a roof over one”s head, that people are exhausted, when they finally retire.